nooblk-98/arcadyan-aw1000-mod-firmware/README.md

 ## FAQ

 - What is NoobWRT?
-  - A performance-tuned OpenWrt (ImmortalWRT) build for the AW1000 with extra features, better stability, and curated defaults.
+  - A performance‑tuned OpenWrt (ImmortalWRT) build for the AW1000 with extra features, better stability, and curated defaults.
 - Is it safe to flash this firmware?
   - Flashing always carries risk.
 Follow the steps carefully and ensure stable power.
-A U-Boot recovery path is available.
+A U‑Boot recovery path is available.
 - What kind of support do I get?
-  - Community-based support and updates.
+  - Community‑based support and updates.
 Commercial help available via WhatsApp.
 - Can I revert to stock firmware?
   - Yes.
-Use the U-Boot recovery page to upload a stock or factory image.
+Use the U‑Boot recovery page to upload a stock or factory image.
 - How to lock bands?
   - modem > qmodem > Advanced Modem Settings > Lock Band, select bands, Apply.
 - How to lock a cell tower?